The Most Expensive State For Long Term Care Costs Goes To...

 Connecticut?
-No but getting hotter…
+No, but getting hotter…

 Ding ding ding!
 That’s it.
 Tell them what they’ve won Bob!
-It’s a lifetime of saving so that you don’t run out money and end up on the street!
+It’s a lifetime of saving so that you don’t run out of money and end up on the street!
 Enjoy your golden years in a swanky private-pay long term care, at least for a few months until you run out of dough, and then it’s off to a Medicaid facility where hopefully you don’t die of boredom and bedsores!

 That’s right fellow Massachusetts residents.
-According to a recent survey by Genworth, we are the winners (losers?) in the race to have the highest average cost if long term care in the continental U.S. I have to say “continental U.S.” because technically we are second to Alaska.
+According to a recent survey by Genworth, we are the winners (losers?) in the race to have the highest average cost of long-term care in the continental U.S. I have to say “continental U.S.” because technically we are second to Alaska.
 Alaska beats us because they are an echo-system unto themselves.
 The frigid weather means a lack of LTC facilities that are hard to heat and supply.
 So they have their own unique reasons for being the highest.
 What’s our excuse?

-So why are we the most expensive?
+So, why are we the most expensive?
 Several reasons.
 First, we do have a different economy than a lot of other states, particularly those in the South, where the cost of living is cheaper.
 But what about California and New York?
 I was almost certain they would be more expensive than we are.
 No such luck.
-In Massachusetts we have high taxes, high costs of running a business, and high salaries to pay qualified care givers.
+In Massachusetts we have high taxes, high costs of running a business, and high salaries to pay qualified caregivers.

-According to the GenWorth research and article, there is a rising demand for in-home care, and they blame a “'perfect storm' of these factors:
+According to the Genworth research and article, there is a rising demand for in-home care, and they blame a “'perfect storm' of these factors:

 - Tight labor market

-- Costs of complying with new mandates in local, state and federal certifications and regulations
+- Costs of complying with new mandates in local, state, and federal certifications and regulations

 When it comes to new local regulations, I understand that.
-Lack of regulation in the field of elder care can lead to abuse and neglect of the elderly.
+Lack of regulation in the field of eldercare can lead to abuse and neglect of the elderly.
 But still, the highest average cost in the country?

 Where do you start?
 Get educated.
 Don’t trust a Google search to give you the answer.
-Download our free report here and discover: The Secrets to Paying For Long Term Care.

 After that, consider reading my book on estate planning and elder law: Planning Ahead available for free.